Sanjay Kirloskar: Career

 Kirloskar Brothers Ltd received the ASME N-STAMP in 2012 and is the first Indian company in rotating equipment to receive this as well as amongst a few companies in the world to have this accreditation.

-Mr. Sanjay Kirloskar also setup the all women operated and managed manufacturing plant of Kirloskar Brothers Ltd at Coimbatore as part of a drive to have more women in the core engineering industry.
+Mr. Sanjay Kirloskar also set up the all-women operated and managed manufacturing plant of Kirloskar Brothers Ltd at Coimbatore in 2010 as part of a drive to have more women in the core engineering industry.
 Coimbatore is the second largest metropolitan city of state Tamil Nadu in India.
 Today Kirloskar Brothers is India's largest Pump& Valve manufacturer and one of the World's largest Pump manufacturer's by market capitalization.